 Act 2 is usually the longest and a good place for creative title writing.
 Recent examples from Dept, Vinted and Lululemon show how strong section names pull readers in:

-It’s worth investing early in a content structure that fits your organisation’s goals, editorial style and audience.
-Once the foundation is set, you can reuse the same framework year after year—updating results rather than reinventing the report, and shortening timelines in the process.
+It’s worth investing early in a narrative flow that fits your organisation’s goals, editorial style and audience.
+Then, reuse the same framework year after year.
+Update the results; keep the structure.
+It will save you time (and a few headaches).

-What stands out about Oatly is that they don’t pretend every target was a win.
-It seems counterintuitive at first—impact reports are meant to showcase successes—but candour about failures builds trust.
+What also stands out about Oatly is that they don’t pretend every target was a win.
+It seems counterintuitive at first—impact reports are meant to showcase successes, after all—but candour about failures builds trust.
 Their cover slogan says it best: “Wake up.
 Fail.
 Succeed.
 Try again.”
-Food for thought?

-You have the structure and content, and the data is set—so what’s left?
-Making the report inviting to read.
-You probably have an in-house design team that can set the creative direction and layout of the report, but that’s not all.
-The charts need the same level of attention and you may need to hire outside help specialised in data visualisation.
+Structure, content, data: set.
+So what's left?
+The design.
+You may have an in-house team that can set the creative direction and layout of the report.
+But you shouldn’t stop there.
+The charts need the same level of attention.

-When I open an impact report, I can tell really quickly how much effort went into its design.
-Many times, the overall look is polished but the graphics are weak.
-The first sign of that?
+When I open an impact report, I can tell within seconds how much effort went into its design.
+Often, the overall look is polished but the data graphics are weak.
+The first sign?
 Overdose of pies.
-And sometimes it feels like the design team wasn’t involved at all.
+And sometimes it feels like the creative team wasn’t involved at all.

 An effective creative direction, both unique and on-brand